11278226/mobiquity/README.md

 Build Issue noticed on Xcode 13.2.1

 It's been brought to my attention that the local package NetworkProvider can sometimes initially have a build issue and show the error "Missing Package Product".
-This seems to be an issue experienced elsewhere with Xcode 13.2.1 and SwiftPackageManager and with no clear resolution yet https://stackoverflow.com/questions/69281786/local-swift-packages-stopped-working-in-xcode-13
+This seems to be an issue experienced elsewhere with Xcode 13.2.1 and SwiftPackageManager and with no clear resolution yet but is fixable locally https://stackoverflow.com/questions/69281786/local-swift-packages-stopped-working-in-xcode-13

 To resolve this either